-Synonyms of Epipremnum aureum (4) (Updated on 1-22-21): Epipremnum mooreense Nadeaud, Pothos aureus Linden & André, Rhaphidophora aurea (Linden & André) Birdsey, Scindapsus aureus (Linden & André) Engl.
+Synonyms of Epipremnum aureum (4) (Updated on 8-16-21 from Plants of the World Online): Epipremnum mooreense Nadeaud, Pothos aureus Linden & André, Rhaphidophora aurea (Linden & André) Birdsey, Scindapsus aureus (Linden & André) Engl.

 Epipremnum aureum (Linden & André) G.S.Bunting is the correct and accepted scientific name for the Pothos now.
 It was named and described as such by George Sydney Bunting in Annals of the Missouri Botanical Garden in 1964.
 It was previously named and described as Pothos aureus by Jean Jules Linden and Édouard-François André in L’Illustration Horticole in 1880.

 The genus, Epipremnum Schott, was named and described as such by Heinrich Wilhelm Schott in Bonplandia in 1857.

 Plants of the World Online by Kew lists 15 species in the Epipremnum genus (as of 8-16-21 when I last updated this page).
 It is a member of the plant family Araceae with 140 genera.
 Those numbers could change as updates are made.

 Epipremnum aureum is native to Moorea, an island in French Polynesia which one of the Windward Islands which is part of the Society Islands.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.